-“A Tibetan Precedent for Multi-tradition Ordination Support for Giving Bhikshuni Ordination with a Dual Sangha of Mulasarvastivada Bhikshus and Dharmaguptaka Bhikshunis”
+“A Tibetan Precedent for Multi-tradition Ordination Support for Giving Bhikshuni Ordination with a Dual Sangha of Mulasarvastivada Bhikshus and Dharmaguptakaka Bhikshunis”

 After the persecution of Buddhism in Central Tibet by King Langdarma in the mid-ninth or early tenth century CE, three Tibetan Mulasarvastivada bhikshus, led by Tsang-rabsel ( Tsang Rab-gsal), fled to Amdo, where they gave full bhikshu ordination to Gongpa Rabsel ( dGongs-pa rab-gsal) with the help of two Chinese bhikshus.
 As for the question of which Vinaya lineage these Chinese bhikshus followed, the assertion made by many conservative Tibetan scholars that they must have been Mulasarvastivada has no historical basis.

-From the mid-third until the early fifth century CE, Chinese bhikshus were ordained according to the Dharmagupta rituals, but followed the Mahasanghika version of the pratimoksha vows in daily life.
-Once the appropriate texts were translated into Chinese, then from the early-fifth to the mid-seventh century CE, the bhikshus were still ordained according to the Dharmagupta Vinaya, but in different parts of China the bhikshus followed the Sarvastivada, Dharmagupta, Mahasanghika, or Mahishasaka Vinayas.
+From the mid-third until the early fifth century CE, Chinese bhikshus were ordained according to the Dharmaguptaka rituals, but followed the Mahasanghika version of the pratimoksha vows in daily life.
+Once the appropriate texts were translated into Chinese, then from the early-fifth to the mid-seventh century CE, the bhikshus were still ordained according to the Dharmaguptaka Vinaya, but in different parts of China the bhikshus followed the Sarvastivada, Dharmaguptaka, Mahasanghika, or Mahishasaka Vinayas.

 Bhikshu Dr. Hung Sure, Director of the Berkeley Buddhist Monastery, Berkeley, California, USA